KelseyDCooper/KelseyDCooper/README.md

 ## 🌲 Latest Environmental Project
 You can read more about my project with USGS and the Northeast Climate Adaptation Science Center [here](https://necsc.umass.edu/projects/one-hundred-parks-and-counting-biodiversity-findings-and-outreach-impacts-nationwide).

-## 🔎 Looking for Opportunities

-I am graduating in December 2020 and currently looking for full-time public sector jobs in the Washington, DC metro area.

 ## 📬 Get in touch
 - LinkedIn: https://www.linkedin.com/in/kelseydcooper